kaisucode/salted-caramel/README.md

 # About

-Salted Caramel, because this app is very salty about you not finishing your tasks.
+Salty Caramel, because this app is very salty about you not finishing your tasks.

 Here with your daily dosage of dissociation and insults